 Neural ODE regression

-By which I mean learning an ODE/SDE whose solution is the regression problem.
-This is what e.g. the famous Vector Institute paper (Chen et al. 2018) did, although I’m not sure its quite as novel as they imply, since it does look like a lot of earlier work.
+By which I mean learning an ODE whose solution is the regression problem.
+This is what e.g. the famous Vector Institute paper (Chen et al. 2018) did, although I’m not sure its as novel as they imply, since it does look like a lot of earlier work.
 Indeed, author Duvenaud argues that in some ways the hype ran away with this paper, and credits casadi with some of the innovations here.
 There are various laypersons’ introductions/ tutorials in this area, including the simple and practical magical take in julia.
 See also the CASADI example

 There are syntheses of these approaches that try to do everything with ODEs, all the time.
 (Rackauckas et al. 2018; Niu, Horesh, and Chuang 2019), and even some tutorial implementations by the indefatigable Chris Rackauckas, and a whole MIT course.